mahmoudimus/ac/docs/public/developing/operations.md

 ### Monitoring your SLA

 You should have tools to monitor your add-on performance at runtime, and procedures in place to scale resources once specific thresholds are met.
-To start with, you should at least monitor the utilization of the resources allocated to your add-ons (CPU, memory, disk space, etc.).
+At a minimum, you should monitor utilization of resources by your add-ons (CPU, memory, disk space, etc.).
 When using a cloud provider, you can look at strategies to automatically scale the resources allocated to your add-ons based on load.

 <a name="maintenance"></a>
 ## 3. Maintaining your Add-ons